 I am sending you a private message now so we can resolve this issue for you as soon as possible.

-Kréme de la Kréme Nail Lounge received a mixed review on Yelp about their service stating that although the experience was great, it was overpriced.
-Their response manages to address the client’s concerns whilst also flipping the negative on price into a positive point:
+Kréme de la Kréme Nail Lounge received a mixed review on Yelp about their service, stating that although the experience was great, it was overpriced.
+Their response manages to address the client’s concerns whilst also flipping the negative price into a positive point:

 So glad you enjoyed the cupcakes and liked our jewelry.